iriusrisk/startleft/wiki/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 #### Supported types of arcs
 > **Note**: <u>This is a relevant limitation</u>.

-There are several types of shapes that could be used to determine boundaries in the diagram, and we will need to evolve startleft to support them.
-The version we currently have of Visio does not support all the shapes, and we only have a real life customer example. **So, for now, we only support the Curved shape Visio type to process TrustZones**.
+There are several types of shapes that could be used to determine boundaries in the diagram, and we will need to evolve StartLeft to support them. **Currently, we only support the Curved shape Visio type to process TrustZones**.
-In the future, we will probably to include more types.
+It may be evolved in the future in order to include more types of connectors.

 #### Zones calculation
 To build the diagram zones from the arc shapes, we generate internal components based on the intersection of the secant